klstein7/krtc-ui/README.md

 First, install and setup TailwindCSS in your React project.

-Then install this package:
+Then install this package

 ```
 yarn add krtc-ui
 ```

-In your tailwind.config.cjs, add this package into content:
+In your tailwind.config.cjs, add this package into content

 ```
 content: [